fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_classes/11_static_variables.md

 ### since C++17

-- non-const static members may be declared + defined + initialized inside a class if they are `inline` TODO inline when? header/source separation?
+- non-const static members may be declared + defined + initialized inside a class if they are `inline`.

 ```c++
 struct bar